Blend real and virtual seamlessly with new mixed reality features

 Imagine sitting in a replica of a plane cockpit and being able to look outside and see yourself flying over Tokyo, New York or Calcutta.
 Or imagine sitting in a car and being able to replace the interior with designs that are not yet reality, changing them with a click of a button and interacting with your colleagues while doing it.
 Or holding a 3D printed object in your hand and ‘dressing’ it instantly to look like a material-finished product.

-Today, we are excited to roll out a software update that makes it extremely easy for Varjo’s XR-1 users to blend virtual content with the surrounding reality.
+Today, we are excited to roll out a software update that makes it extremely easy for Varjo’s mixed reality users to blend virtual content with the surrounding reality.
 Through an industry-standard technique known as ‘green-screening’ and used in broadcasting and film, Varjo is the first company to deliver chroma keying in real-time for mixed reality devices.
 And using visual markers, professional users can instantly anchor any virtual objects to the real world.

 Why chroma keying makes mixing virtual and real effortless